TCGSLAYERCollector community. No hype.

 The Verdict

-Buy ETBs if: You're opening for fun, collecting the accessories, or want to give as a gift.
-The experience per dollar is better.
+Buy ETBs if: You're opening for fun, collecting the accessories, want to give as a gift, or want a manageable entry point into a new set.

-Buy booster boxes if: You're cracking for value at scale, planning to trade, or want to maximize statistical hit rate across multiple openings.
+Buy booster boxes if: You're cracking for value at scale, planning to trade or resell, or want to maximize statistical hit rate across multiple openings.

 Buy singles if: You actually want a specific card.
 It's almost always cheaper than cracking packs to find it.